What a difference a day can make…and a year…and a decade…and a destiny. In August I move to Morocco.

 On the ride to Puerto Viejo, tucked between banana plantations and pineapple farms, roadside rest stops looked like lush resorts.
 I was in Wanderland and imagined napping like Alice under a super-sized tropical leaf.

-When I arrived at Lisa’s, she had just screened my bedroom window–a lovely surprise for me, a grievance groused by her cat.
+she had just screened my bedroom window–a lovely surprise for me, a grievance groused by her cat.

 She gave me the tour of the house and pointed me toward town–just a five-minute walk away.
-That first day Puerto Viejo seemed a cacophonous party of reggae and revelry, motorbikes and SUVs, taxi drivers and street vendors, clubs and karaoke.
+That first day Puerto Viejo seemed a cacophonous party of reggae and revelry, motorbikes and SUVs, taxi drivers and street vendors, clubs, and karaoke.

 It was finally summer break, my day planner was closed for the season, and I was in paradise where the only decision I had to make was which table gave me the best view of the sea.
 Gathering for Happy Hour, people laughed all around me.
 Why wasn’t I entirely happy?
 As I feared, I felt… alone.